Stephen Vogt: Atlanta Braves (2021)

 On July 16, 2021, Vogt was traded to the Atlanta Braves in exchange for Mason Berne.
 On October 8, Vogt was designated for assignment by the Braves and outrighted to the Triple-A Gwinnett Stripers.
-Despite not being in the postseason roster, he received a World Series ring from the Braves.
+Despite not being on the postseason roster, he received a World Series ring from the Braves.

 Return to Oakland (2022)

 On March 24, 2022, Vogt signed a one-year contract to return to the Oakland Athletics.
 He was placed on the injured list on April 21 after spraining his right knee.
 Vogt returned from the injured list on May 7.
 On September 22, 2022, Vogt announced he would retire at the end of the 2022 season.
-In the final plate appearance of his career, he hit a home run against the Angels, sending the ball almost exactly at the same spot in the stands of Oakland Coliseum where he hit his first home run, which was also his first hit of his career, nine years before.
+On October 5, Vogt hit a home run in his final major league at-bat in the final game of the season for the A's, a 3-2 victory over the Angels.

-Coaching career
+Coaching and managerial career

-On January 10, 2023, Vogt was hired by the Seattle Mariners to serve as the team’s bullpen and quality control coach.
+On January 10, 2023, Vogt was hired by the Seattle Mariners to serve as the team's bullpen and quality control coach.

+On November 6, 2023, Vogt was named manager of the Cleveland Guardians, the 45th manager in club history.

+On September 21, 2024, the Cleveland Guardians won the American League Central Division title.
+This was their 12th division title in team history, and Vogt’s first as a professional manager.
+Vogt was named the 2024 AL Manager of the Year, beating out Matt Quatraro and AJ Hinch, making him the third manager in Cleveland franchise history to win the award.
+On November 11th, 2025, Vogt again was awarded AL Manager of the year - becoming the first AL Manager to win the award in back to back seasons since Kevin Cash of the Tampa Rays in 2020 & 2021.